Naturality and mapping class groups in Heegaard Floer homology: Simplifying moves on Heegaard diagrams

-Next, we consider singularities of type~\ref{item:link-B2}, a flow from a birth-death singularity~$p$ to an index~1 critical point~$\ol{p}$.
-Here, the crucial features were the number~$k$ of flows from index~1 critical points to $p$ and the number $m = m_1 + m_2$ of flows from $\ol{p}$ to index~2 critical points.
-This time, in the resolution $\mathcal{P}'$, we have a number of commutations as usual, as well as an $(m;k+1)$-handleswap between the circles $\beta = W^s(p) \cap \S$ and $\ol{\alpha} = W^u(\ol{p}) \cap \S$.
-To obtain this handleswap, we add a single diffeomorhpism stratum to $\mathcal{R}'$, drawn in yellow.
-See Figure~\ref{fig:simplify-7a} for an example.
-We only show $\mathcal{R}'$ outside the green circle.
-The handleswap is the loop of diagrams in $\mathcal{P}'$ around the green circle, this loop is illustrated in Figure~\ref{fig:simplify-7a-closeup}.
+In the polyhedral decomposition~$\mathcal{P}'$ dual to~$\mathcal{R}'$, we have a number of commutations as usual, as well as an $(m;k+1)$-handleswap between the circles $\beta = W^s(p) \cap \S$ and $\ol{\alpha} = W^u(\ol{p}) \cap \S$.
+To obtain this handleswap, we add a single diffeomorphism stratum to~$\mathcal{R}'$, drawn in yellow.
+The handleswap is the loop of diagrams in~$\mathcal{P}'$ around the green circle; this loop is illustrated in Figure~\ref{fig:simplify-7a-closeup}.
 We will explain in Section~\ref{sec:simpl-handleswap} how to extend $\mathcal{R}'$ to the interior of the green circle so that the $(m;k+1)$-handleswap is reduced to a simple handleswap.
-The edge $e$ of $\mathcal{P}'$ dual to the yellow stratum on the destabilized side corresponds to a diffeomorphism that is isotopic to the identity of the Heegaard surface, hence the two vertices of $e$ correspond to the same isotopy diagram.
-So we can terminate the yellow diffeomorphism stratum at a point~$x$ of the black stabilization stratum, giving rise to a triangle in the dual polyhedral decomposition $\mathcal{P}'$ containing~$x$.
+The edge~$e$ of $\mathcal{P}'$ dual to the yellow stratum on the destabilized side corresponds to a diffeomorphism that is isotopic to the identity of the Heegaard surface, hence the two vertices of~$e$ correspond to the same isotopy diagram.
+So we can terminate the yellow diffeomorphism stratum at a point~$x$ of the black stabilization stratum, giving rise to a triangle in the dual polyhedral decomposition~$\mathcal{P}'$ containing~$x$.

 For singularities of type~\ref{item:link-D}, a 2-1-2 birth-death-birth singularity, we can, as usual, replace the stabilization by a simple stabilization and a number of handleslides.
 This time, we can replace the cusp singularity by a slide triangle and a $(1;k+l)$-handleswap, as shown in Figure~\ref{fig:simplify-10a}.
 As in case~\ref{item:link-B2}, we add a diffeomorphism stratum passing through the stabilization stratum.
 The corresponding diffeomorphism is isotopic to the identity on the destabilized side.
 For a closeup of the handleslide loop, see Figure~\ref{fig:simplify-10a-closeup}.
 The handleswap is between $\a_1 = W^u(p_1) \cap \S$ and $\b_2 = W^s(p_2) \cap \S$.